wamansmit/TerminalOnAndroid/README.md

 ## Requisites:
 1. Termux application from F-Droid only.
-2. Android Phone with available storage.
+2. Android 7.0 or newer with available storage.
 3. With good Network speed
 ## Follow Steps: